devdanzin/cpython_fusil_report/cpython_report.md

 Methodically recording resource usage, defect discovery rates, and MRE complexity in these experiments can help understand feature impact and optimize future campaigns.

-Further enhancing campaign automation, covering aspects from fuzzer deployment and monitoring to hit collection, preliminary triage, and reporting, is also recommended.

-Engaging with the CPython and broader fuzzing communities to actively solicit input on novel fuzzing techniques or input generation strategies that align with fusil's generative approach will also be valuable.

-### Further Recommendations

 Consideration should be given to developing a stateful corpus from "interesting" objects or short operational sequences discovered during